groupvine/gv-doc/6-delivery/2-delivBounce.md

 the addresses in your account and then resend the email to those corrected addresses.
 Here's how to do that:

 * Confirm the correctness of the email address and update their address from the Membership's Member Listing page.
+Make a note of the corrected addresses to resend to these members.

 * View the Email Feed in Listing view (<img src="/docimages/listing-view-icon.png" height="22">) and locate your email.